PeteHaughie/Processing/threedwalk/README.md

 # THREE D WALK

 A branching 3D tree like a folded protein.
-Class-based so that each branch is responsible for its own individual elements and can be moved in three dimensinal space.
+Class-based so that each branch is responsible for its own individual elements and can be moved in three dimensional space.

 ## Notes